sciencerabbit19/Portfolio/README.md

 ---

 ### **2. Women4Health – Hormones & Vaginal Microbiome**
 Longitudinal analysis pipeline for exploring relationships between hormonal profiles, lipids, and vaginal microbiome composition.
 Includes mixed-effects modelling, robust statistical tests, and exploratory visualisation tools.
+Below you will find the link to the repository where the scripts related to my first paper are collected, of which I am one of the first authors.

 🔗 **Link:** [https://github.com/Sanna-s-LAB](https://github.com/Sanna-s-LAB/Women4Health/tree/main/Code_for_Vinerbi_et_al)

 ---

 ### **3. Astrolabe**
-Experimental R framework for identifying candidate causal directions in high-dimensional datasets.
+Experimental R framework for identifying candidate causal directions in high-dimensional datasets, designed by me and a colleague (https://github.com/fgrosso98).
-Combines entropy-based scoring, bootstrap and permutation robustness, and random forest importance measures.
+It combines entropy-based scoring, bootstrap and permutation robustness, and random forest–based importance measures.
+The framework is still pending publication, but it will be released very soon.

 🔗 **Link:** https://github.com/astrolabe9698